 CSU Global does not maintain or provide class ranks.

 Diplomas are mailed once a student's degree has been conferred.
-Names are printed on the diplomas as requested by the student on the Graduation Application Form.
-Candidates for graduation receive email confirmation of the spelling of their name and are responsible for notifying the school of any discrepancies prior to the end of the month in which they applied for graduation.
-It may take up to 10 weeks to receive a diploma after a student's degree has been conferred.
-Students are responsible for maintaining up-to-date mailing information with CSU Global.
-Diplomas will not be ordered for students with outstanding account balances.
-To order a CSU Global frame for the diploma, visit http://csuglobal.universityframes.com
+Names are printed on the diplomas as requested by the student on the Graduation Application.
+Candidates for graduation receive email confirmation of the spelling of their name and are responsible for notifying the school of any discrepancies prior to the end of the term in which they applied for graduation.

 CSU Global hosts an annual commencement ceremony open to students who are completing either a bachelor's or master's degree program.
 Students eligible to participate include those who have completed, or will complete, their graduation requirements within that academic year (including Fall, Winter, and Spring terms).
 Eligible prospective graduates are responsible for applying for graduation, completing the RSVP to attend commencement, and ordering appropriate regalia for the commencement ceremony.
 Candidates must appear in official CSU Global academic regalia in order to participate in the commencement ceremony.
 Ordering information and deadlines within the Student Portal.
 Commencement participation deadlines are not related to graduation application deadlines.